-If you are sick with a fever (100.4°F/38°C or higher) or cough, have trouble breathing, or suspect you have COVID-19, here’s how to help prevent the disease from spreading to people in your home and community.
+If you test positive for COVID-19 or suspect you have COVID-19, here’s how to help prevent the disease from spreading to people in your home and community:

-If you’re mildly ill with COVID-19, isolate at home during the illness.
+If you have COVID-19, isolate at home during the illness.
 You should restrict activities outside your home, except for getting medical care.

 Stay away from others

 As much as possible, stay in a specific room and away from other people in your home.
 Use a separate bathroom, if available.
 If it is not, make sure to use your own towels and wipe surfaces down.

 Avoid all contact with pets and other animals while you are sick with COVID-19, just like you would around other people.

 Wear a well-fitting mask or respirator if you are sick

 If you have tested positive for COVID-19, wear a well-fitting facemask around other people for 10 days following your positive test.
 Children under 2 should not wear a mask, and no one should sleep in a mask.